sontek/sontek_net/sontek-frontend/posts/2022/intro_to_asdf.md

 With micro-services being all the rage and the ever changing landscape of the development world, it is rare to utilize a single version of language runtime.
-Even when you want to upgrade from one to the other you'll need both usable on your system at the same time.
+Even when you want to upgrade from one to the other you will need both usable on your system at the same time.

-I've used tools like `pyenv` and `nvm` in the past when I needed to change versions depending on which project I'm contributing to.
+I have used tools like `pyenv` and `nvm` in the past when I needed to change versions depending on which project I am contributing to.
 But with `asdf` you have one tool to rule them all!